ishmal/open60/README.md

 little app, but it does everything I need.
 Maybe it can be useful for you, too.
 I have seen a lot of postings by people frustrated with their Bluetooth connection not working.
 Maybe this can help!.

-### Releases
+### Downloads

-I will periodically upload a build here:  https://github.com/ishmal/open60/releases .
+Installable .apk files for Android can be found here:  https://github.com/ishmal/open60/releases .

 ### Observations about the Mini60